CedarvilleCyber/RedTeamVault/Tooling/Enumeration/BloodHound.md

 AWESOME resource for graphically laying out a complex domain and identifying complex privilege escalation strategies through a network all the way to Domain Admin

 >[!warning]
 >Make sure you use the correct collector version for the version of BloodHound you are using or the data will be incompatible and will not import.
+Community versions of both also exist, and differ significantly with the versions you will find installed by default on Kali.

 Using the python distribution for Linux:
 ```shell